 Recommended data for pump output, pressure at nozzle, nozzle tip and filters are the same as for airless spray equipment.

 It is recommended to store both components at 20-25 °C before use.

-Heating of the components and heating in the paint lines is recommended at low temperature.
-The temperature shall be adjusted so that the temperature of the paint in the gun during application is $30 \text{ }^{\circ}\text{C}$ - $40 \text{ }^{\circ}\text{C}$ .
+Heating of the components and heating in the paint lines shall be adjusted so that the temperature of the paint in the gun during application is 40 °C - 50 °C.